TzuChieh/TzuChieh.github.io/pages/photon_v2/photon_v2_build_from_source.md

 permalink: photon_v2_build_from_source.html
 ---

+Building Photon is super easy since the renderer is coded from scratch (almost) using standard C++.
+Each of the required third-party libraries is either header only or pre-compiled, and can be handled automatically with the setup script.

 ## Prerequisites

 Photon uses CMake as its main build system, and the toolkits you need are as follows: